 Freezing the wart with liquid nitrogen (also known as cryotherapy) can deal with warts on the face as well as on the hands.
 Some doctors are specially trained, and have the equipment to do this; otherwise, you can be referred to a hospital dermatology clinic.
 Freezing for a few seconds gives the wart frostbite.
 A blister may form under the wart, and then the roof of the blister, including the wart, falls off.
 It is painful and sometimes feels sore for several days after each treatment, so it is not suitable for children under the age of 10.
 You will probably need several treatments, and, like all wart treatments, it is not always successful.
 In one study (published in the British Journal of Dermatology), several treatments over 12 weeks got rid of 45% of warts, and treatment every 3 weeks was just as effective as weekly treatments.
 Some research suggests that freezing is no more effective than wart paints.

 Laser treatment with a ‘pulsed dye laser’ burns the tiny blood vessels within the wart.
 The wart dies and eventually falls off.
 It is not clear how effective this treatment is, because scientific studies have given contradictory results.
 The main side effect is loss of skin colour (loss of pigment).
 Scarring is minimal.
+You need to be careful with darker skin tones as this can lead to devastating results for patients left with hypopigmentation.

 Other treatments, such as injecting the drug bleomycin into the wart, are sometimes used in hospital clinics.
 Laser treatment is another possibility, but it is not better than other treatments; there may be scarring, and it is painful.
 Cutting the wart out might be appropriate for troublesome single warts but is not a realistic option if you have several.